haroldrubio/CaffeiNet/README.md

 # CaffeiNet
-### (Currently Under Construction)
-## What is it?
-CaffeiNet is a deep learning framework focused on having clean, interpretable source code in order for people who are new to deep learning to understand what's happening at the implementation level.
-However, this means trading computational efficiency for readability at times.
-As such, this framework is not expected to handle data at the practical level.
 ## Motivation
 My name is Harold Rubio and I am a junior year Computer Science student at the University of Massachusetts - Amherst.
 I have taken the
 courses: CS383, which is a junior level introduction to artificial intelligence (however, during the semester I took it, the course was